Negative-light/PUBLIC_VUALT/god-using-nature-for-judgement.md

 ## Setting The Scene
 The start here we see God spell out a terrible drought [^m1].
 This punishment is so bad that even the leadership of the nation is ending servants (probably long distances) to get water.
 This is obviously terrible for a agrarian nation.
 Note that this isn't a prophecy either [^enduring-word].

 Something to see here.
 Water and life are tied together. we may not always think of it this way because we live in abundance heck if a BC Israelite came to the modern day they might consider it shameful how much we "waste" water.
-This drought was not considered just phyciall  it was a lack of life.
+This drought was not considered just physically  it was a lack of life.
 A lack of the necessities (you will die in ~3 days with no fluids)

 A key application too is that not only did this effect the people but the world around them [^enduring-word].